msgpack/msgpack/spec.md

                                  bigint (cont.)                             |
     +--------+--------+--------+--------+--------+--------+--------+--------+

-    bignum 8 stores an 8 bit signed integer with the payload size, the type -2 and a bignum payload whose length is upto (2^8)-1 bytes:
+    bigint 8 stores an 8 bit signed integer with the payload size, the type -2 and a bigint payload whose length is upto (2^8)-1 bytes:
     +--------+--------+--------+========+
     |  0xc7  |XXXXXXXX|   -2   | bigint |
     +--------+--------+--------+========+

-    bignum 16 stores an 16 bit signed integer with the payload size, the type -2 and a bignum payload whose length is upto (2^16)-1 bytes:
+    bigint 16 stores an 16 bit signed integer with the payload size, the type -2 and a bigint payload whose length is upto (2^16)-1 bytes:
     +--------+--------+--------+--------+========+
     |  0xc8  |YYYYYYYY|YYYYYYYY|   -2   | bigint |
     +--------+--------+--------+--------+========+

-    bignum 32 stores an 16 bit signed integer with the payload size, the type -2 and a bignum payload whose length is upto (2^32)-1 bytes:
+    bigint 32 stores an 16 bit signed integer with the payload size, the type -2 and a bigint payload whose length is upto (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+--------+========+
     |  0xc9  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|   -2   | bigint |
     +--------+--------+--------+--------+--------+--------+========+